Can Dry Fruits Actually Help Your Thyroid?

 1. Makhana (Fox Nuts)

 Makhana is naturally low in iodine and provides calming magnesium.
 Hyperthyroid patients need to be careful about iodine intake, and makhana is one of the safest snack options because it does not push iodine levels higher.
+The kaempferol in makhana also has mild anti-inflammatory properties that may help reduce thyroid gland swelling.

 How to eat: 1 cup roasted makhana as an evening snack.
+Season with a pinch of black pepper (enhances nutrient absorption) and turmeric.

 2. Almonds